wangshuai-simulation/wangshuai-simulation.github.io/_posts/2025-02-02-hello-world.md

 ---

-# "Structural Order Parameters of Protein Hydration Water: Insights into the Coupling Between Proteins and Their Solvent"
+# Structural Order Parameters of Protein Hydration Water: Insights into the Coupling Between Proteins and Their Solvent

 **Authors:** First Author\(1\), Second Author\(2\)
 **Affiliations:**